For Institutions

 Independent proofs of integrity and provenance for digital archives.

-Authentic Memory produces independently verifiable cryptographic proofs of integrity existence and institutional provenance for digital archival material.
-Each proof remains valid regardless of Authentic Memory's continued operation.
+Authentic Memory produces three independently verifiable cryptographic proofs for each record: which institution it comes from, since when it has existed, and that it has remained unchanged.
+Each proof stays valid regardless of Authentic Memory's continued operation.

 Integration is designed and implemented in line with existing preservation infrastructure.
 A designated Signing Officer reviews each batch in a browser portal and signs it with a hardware key.
 Source files remain on institutional storage throughout.